danzat/bugs/Log/Readme.md

 However, this time around, though the contents of the log did not change, I did, or more precisely, my perception got keener.
 First, you must understand that we do not have hooks on just the 3 functions I mentioned, we have hooks on many other functions, as required by the special behaviour we want to add to the application.
 So what I noticed, was that the last log line in the child process was a `close`.
 In fact, there was a whole bunch of them in succession.

-So I tought, that if my socket is in that list of `close`s, it would make sense that I stop seeing any log traffic.
+So I thought, that if my socket is in that list of `close`s, it would make sense that I stop seeing any log traffic.
 This is easy to verify, just log the `fd` of the logging socket after creating it and see if that `fd` is closed.
 And lo and behold, the socket's `fd` was in fact the last one closed in the child.

 This is very odd though, why would something in the process close my socket?
-In any case, this is an easy fix, since I know the `fd` of the socket, and I control the behavior of `close`, I can set it up so that if someone tries to close my socket, I'll just not do it, and report that I did:
+In any case, this is an easy fix, since I know the `fd` of the socket, and I control the behaviour of `close`, I can set it up so that if someone tries to close my socket, I'll just not do it, and report that I did:

     /* logging.c */
     int log_socket = -1;